microsoft/terminal/src/tools/MonarchPeasantSample/README.md

     - try running `MonarchPeasantSample.exe -s 0` (or `-s 2`)
     - THIS WILL FAIL, but it _should_ just run the commandline in the monarch (in the case of `-s 0`) or in a new window (in the `-s 1` case)
+        - The reason this fails is because the Monarch tries to call `Peasant::ExecuteCommandline`, but the Peasant object doesn't actually exist anymore (the process is dead!).
+Three fixes will help here:
+          - wrap all calls to peasants with try/catch's
+          - Do the "keep a MRU stack" thing (so we know `-s 0` is now the monarch)
+          - Do the "wait on Peasant processes" thing, to know to pop #2 from the map and MRU stack.

 ## Utilities